diracdyson/Personal-Website/README.md

 # [Heston Option Pricing](https://www.github.com/diracdyson/HESTON)
 ![](/Unknown-1-1.png)
 - The notrious Black Scholes models assummes Geometric Brownian Motion for the Stock Price; constructing a risk neutral portforlio then subbing in Ito's lemma allows one to derive a beta neutral pricing formula for a call or put
-- This leads one to consider how to deal with the 'volatility smile' and time dynamic volatility of not considered in the Black Scholes model
+- This leads one to consider how to deal with the 'volatility smile' and time dynamic volatility that is not considered in the Black Scholes model
 - In this project I conisder Geometric Brownian Motion for the volatility of the stock price, which in turns derives the Heston PDE, I then fit the solution to the PDE to real world option data and extrapolate projections